chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 7:
+1. Yesterday I completed AWS MLE lesson 3.8.
+2. Today I finished AWS MLE lesson 3.13.
+Updated my Github blog.
+3. Going to whistler today and will have multiple family outings scheduled with in-laws from out of town.
+Will be hard to get back to the lessons.

 Day 6:
 1. Yesterday I completed AWS MLE lesson 3.4.
 I also started with the Udemy course by Ryan Kroonenburg to prepare for the AWS Solutions Architect Associate exam by Sep 12, 2021.
 Currently at lesson 2 out of 13 there.
 2. Today I finished AWS MLE lesson 3.8.
 Updated my Github blog.